dkl/launchpad-freebasic.dkl/readme.txt

   ./debian-freebasic-bootstrap.sh
     Builds the freebasic-bootstrap Debian source package.

-  ./update-fbc-bootstrap.sh
-    Creates the "upstream" tarball for the freebasic-bootstrap package: fbc sources + precompiled .asm/.c.
-This involves compiling FB, so the host must be set up accordingly.
-Version number = fbversion-N, where N allows making updates without changing the base fbversion.
-These can't be rebuilt everytime the Debian packages are made, because different timestamps etc. would cause the tarball to change.

-  1. For packaging a new FB version, update the version number in config.sh 1.1.
-Generate new fbc-bootstrap tarball:
+  1. For packaging a new FB version, update the version number in config.sh
-      ./update-fbc-bootstrap.sh
   2. Update debian/* files as needed, especially the debian/changelog
   3. Build source packages
   4. check lintian etc., maybe repeat